samchillcott/days-of-code-2020-august/log.md

 - Day off having fun with the fam in the sun.
 - Been pondering the date/times in weather app - I shall try and do it myself but I'll also have a go with date-fns library which was recommended to me.
 Would be further practice using libraries and docs.

+### #daysofcode 13/8/20

+**Today's Progress**
+- Weather App Times Issue:
+- Date Object reading.
+- date-fns utility library installation and doc reading.
+- momentjs installation, doc reading and sunrise/set attempt - All working but sunset misses a digit on minutes in some cases.

+**Thoughts**
+- Starting to see I could code this myself but it is the date object that is causing the issue and as there are so many variations and timezones I would need to code in, I'm thinking a library (which was recommended to me by a few friends) is actually the best way forward to cover all "gotchas".
+- I'm collecting and converting the correct sunrise time in UNIX but struggling to convert that into the correct time.
+- Having the same issue of my Unix being correct but converting it to an object using date-fns is converting to GMT (great for Leeds, not for Montreal).
+It is converting my unix back into GMT which I don't want.
+Seems this is built in to momentjs (the other recommended library) but I need a helper function date-fns-tz.
+Had a quick read but don't think this will do what I need to.
+- Installed momentjs which acts as a wrapper so have to use a different getter approach to draw the hours and mins from the result.
+- Now getting a crazy/incorrect date object.
+The getters are working but because the object is wrong, it is still displaying incorrect times.
+Needed moment.unix().
+- Really starting to see how dates, times and timezones are a pain in the backside in JS!
+All good practice though.
+- Both Leeds and Montreal (date objects) are an hour out, so I'm almost there.
+Turns out I need .unix().utc().format().
+So the object is now correct but the getters are off.
+So close lol.
+- Think the .format() was confusing the getters so removed that and looks like it finally works.
+- Montreal sunset minutes is only showing 1 digit.
+Most other cities seem fine.
+- Another session should sort this.
+Finally.